 Program Services Include:

-MidPenn Legal Services services are free to eligible individuals.
+MidPenn Legal Services services are free to eligible individuals in civil cases.

 Low Income Taxpayer Clinic: MidPenn's Low Income Taxpayer Clinic (LITC) provides free legal advice and representation to low-income taxpayers and taxpayers who speak English as a second language in disputes with the Internal Revenue Service.
 The types of handled cases include: Innocent Spouse Relief, Injured Spouse Claims, Audits, Deficiency Notices, Earned Income Tax Credit Appeals, Identity Theft, Liens and Levies, and Employee/Independent Contract Disputes.
 The LITC also conducts educational programs on tax issues to social service agencies and Latino outreach organizations.
 Call 1-844-MPLS-TAX (844-675-7829) to contact the LITC.